perchrh/sanction_list_search/README.md

 Example of normalizing a name, and splitting it into name parts: "Jenny-Margot Åhlen" -> "jenny, margot, ahlen".

 First, determine the phonetic lookup-keys from the input name (the query).
-Then, build a list of candidate list-entry matches using entry-ids from the phonetic lookup-key matches Filter this list by using a string similarity algorithm, with normalized similarity ratio output.
+Then, build a list of candidate list-entry matches using entry-ids from the phonetic lookup-key matches.
+Filter this list by using a string similarity algorithm, with normalized similarity ratio output.
 Add or subtract to the similarity ratio depending on various properties, to rank the match up or down.
 Example: if not all name parts from the query matches all name parts of the list subject, apply a penalty.